 - Email: [email protected]

-Certification for cardiopulmonary resuscitation (CPR) and first aid training are available in three levels at Kelowna First Aid.
+Certification for cardiopulmonary resuscitation (CPR) and first aid training is available on three levels at Kelowna First Aid.
 These full courses include automated external defibrillation (AED) training.
 AEDs are machines that are attached to the chest and apply needed shock to restart the heart.

-Trainees who do not want to enrol in the full course with both topics can choose to sign up for a stand-alone CPR/AED and stand-alone first aid class.
+Trainees who do not want to enroll in the full course with both topics can choose to sign up for a stand-alone CPR/AED and stand-alone first aid class.

 Kelowna First Aid also has private instructors available.
 You can book them for training at home or for special events like company conferences and outings.
-Just send an e-mail or give a call if you plan to taking a private program.
+Just send an e-mail or give me a call if you plan to take a private program.